Automotive industry in the United States: Production

 The development of self-powered vehicles was accompanied by numerous technologies and components giving rise to numerous supplier firms and associated industries.
 Various types of energy sources were employed by early automobiles including steam, electric, and gasoline.
-Thousands of entrepreneurs were involved in developing, assembling, and marketing of early automobles on a small and local scale.
+Thousands of entrepreneurs were involved in developing, assembling, and marketing of early automobiles on a small and local scale.
 Increasing sales facilitated production on a larger scale in factories with broader market distribution.
 Ransom E. Olds and Thomas B. Jeffery began mass production of their automobiles.
 Henry Ford focused on producing an automobile that many middle class Americans could afford.

 A patent filed by George B. Selden on 8 May 1879 covered not only his engine but its use in a four-wheeled car.
 Selden filed a series of amendments to his application which stretched out the legal process, resulting in a delay of 16 years before the patent was granted on 5 November 1895.
 Selden licensed his patent to most major American automakers, collecting a fee on each car they produced and creating the Association of Licensed Automobile Manufacturers.
 The Ford Motor Company fought this patent in court, and eventually won on appeal.
 Henry Ford testified that the patent did more to hinder than encourage development of autos in the United States.

 Originally purchased by wealthy individuals, by 1916 cars began selling at $875.
 Soon, the market widened with the mechanical betterment of the cars, the reduction in prices, as well as the introduction of installment sales and payment plans.
 During the period from 1917 to 1926, the annual rate of increase in sales was considerably less than from 1903 to 1916.
 In the years 1918, 1919, 1921, and 1924 there were absolute declines in automotive production.
 The automotive industry caused a massive shift in the industrial revolution because it accelerated growth by a rate never before seen in the U.S. economy.
 The combined efforts of innovation and industrialization allowed the automotive industry to take off during this period and it proved to be the backbone of United States manufacturing during the 20th century.